 - be legally classed as an employee

-- have worked for your employer for a year or more
+- have worked for the employer for 1 year or more

-You must have parental responsibility for your child.
-This means you must be named on one of the following:
+They must have parental responsibility for the child.
+This means they must be named on one of the following:

 - a parental order, for surrogacy